pneuma-tech/sacred-tech-starter/POSTMORTEM.md

 • Errors after config edits → restore from backup
 Then scroll for full explanations below.

-Don’t use MCP registration with OpenClaw
-MCP registration caused unreliable tool behavior including hallucinated tool calls.
-Use REST + curl via exec/shell instead — this is stable.
+MCP registration caused unreliable tool behavior in at least one documented case.
+Use REST + curl as a safer alternative until you’ve tested MCP in your specific setup.

 ⚠️ Never use openclaw gateway –force
 This can overwrite your config.
 Instead use: